swisspost/design-system/.changeset/new-grapes-smell.md

 '@swisspost/design-system-demo': patch
 ---

-Fixed and clarified how to use the stepper to display active or inactive next steps.
+Stepper: Fixed and clarified usage to display active or inactive next steps.